 Access to tax benefits

-Many expenses incurred in the day-to-day management and maintenance of a rental property can even be claimed against your other income, reducing the overall tax you pay.
+Residential rental property owners can also enjoy tax deductions that allow them to maximise their tax return on investments.
+For instance, expenses incurred in the day-to-day management and maintenance of the rental property can be claimed against income, reducing your tax.

 Lender | Home Loan | Interest Rate | Comparison Rate* | Monthly Repayment | Repayment type | Rate Type | Offset | Redraw | Ongoing Fees | Upfront Fees | Max LVR | Lump Sum Repayment | Additional Repayments | Split Loan Option | Tags | Features | Link | Compare | Promoted Product | Disclosure |